 What does this mean for the harassment victim?
 The California Legislature has effectively removed many obstacles in a sexual harassment victim’s trek to a jury trial.
 These cases are extremely factual and rely heavily on witness credibility, and it should ultimately be up to the trier of fact to weigh this evidence.

 If you believe you have been sexually harassed at work, you may have a case against your employer.
-For more information about your rights, and a free case evaluation, please call us at (619) 468-5222
+For more information about your rights, and a free case evaluation, please contact us online or call us at (619) 468-5222

 [Govt.
 Code 12923(b).

 Lyle v.
 Warner Brothers Television Productions, 38 Cal.
 4th 264, 286-294 (2006).